grking8/homepage/_posts/2019-02-12-python-imports-101.md

 straightforward even for relatively simple use cases.

-However, despite this, my view is they are still much more preferable to using `PYTHONPATH` or modifying `sys.path`.
+However, despite this, my view is they are still much more preferable to modifying `PYTHONPATH` or `sys.path`.

-Further, package imports are in widespread use, so even if you don't use them yourself understanding them will be helpful when reading others' code.
+Further, package imports are in widespread use, so even if you don't use them yourself, understanding them will be helpful when reading others' code.